6 POWERFUL FORMS OF EXERCISE

 - WALKING IS WHAT WE WERE DESIGNED TO DO

-automobiles for transportation we also would benefit from adding some walking back into our life.
+automobiles for transportation and our jobs have become far more sedentary we would also benefit from adding some walking back into our life.

 - WALKING IS THE SAFEST FORM OF EXERCISE

 Regardless of whether you walk 1 mile, jog 1 mile, or run 1 mile you will be burning close to the same number of

 calories, but the faster you are moving the more dangerous the exercise becomes.

 Running and jogging can cause serious damage to your feet, ankles, knees, hips, and lower back over time if you aren't doing them with really good form (or if you have a lot of excess weight on you which puts increased pressure on your joints) but walking is very easy on the joints and is the safest form of physical exercise there is.